 Personally, I don’t want to overly exhaust myself from managing all of the things that I’ve decided to involve myself in.
 I also don’t want to lose sleep from all of those things.

 I want to enjoy the process and the entire journey because I believe it is as important as the result.

-The main reasons why I wrote that many articles in January and February were because I wanted to test how much I can write in a month and also, to help myself improve my writing skills.
+The main reasons why I wrote that many articles in January and February were because I wanted to test how much I could write in a month and also, to help myself improve my writing skills.

 I’m a person who learns by doing, thus in order for me to improve a certain skill, I need to actually do it.